Mario675/Minecraft_Quick_Homes/README.md

 0. (Not installed)Normal operations.
 1. (Install) Follow the directions/guidelines in the msgbox's that the program opens up.
+2. (Not used)
-2. (Installed) Mc_Quick_Homes will now run minecraft each time it is ran.
+3. (Installed) Mc_Quick_Homes will now run minecraft each time it is ran.
-3. (Uninstall) Follow the directions/guidelines in the msgbox's that the program opens up.
+4. (Uninstall) Follow the directions/guidelines in the msgbox's that the program opens up.

 - Autostart can be configured to launch another minecraft launcher.